1300 088 065

 Check to see if you are eligible for a home loan

-Generally, making extra repayments on your home loan is good because you pay off your mortgage quicker and significantly reduce the amount of interest you pay.
+Generally, making extra repayments on your home loan is good because you pay off your mortgage quicker and significantly reduce the interest you pay.
 But, if you are on a fixed-rate loan, making extra repayments may actually cost you.
 This cost is called break fees.

 What Are Break Costs?